msg-CareerPaths/react-training/chapters/700-http-requests.md

 # 7. HTTP Requests [4-8 hours]

 **Goal:**
-- Communicate with your backend application using Axios.
+- Communicate with your backend application using Fetch.
 - Learn how to make an HTTP call

 ## Mandatory Materials